BhavnaNayak/Raksha_Pipe_Business_Analyst/README.md

 # Raksha_Pipe_Project
-I created this project using different skill like Python,SQL,POWERBI.
+I created this project using different skills like Python,SQL,POWERBI.